Those who have been following me know I previously wrote about how the future of DEI is trauma informed.

+This got an overwhelming response when I put it into the world.
 If you are new to trauma-informed approaches this is a good first step article!

-Today, let’s focus on the first of the 4Rs: REGULATE.
+So, today, let’s focus on the first of the 4Rs: REGULATE.

-Regulation is about becoming aware of automatic nervous system reactions to our surroundings and interactions before deciding how to respond.
+Emotional regulation is about becoming aware of automatic nervous system reactions to our surroundings and interactions before deciding how to respond.

 This involves ©3Cs: